 Prepare yourself and your team for the initial Ofsted call

-Be clear on how inclusion is embedded as a theme throughout the new framework
+Examine how inclusion is embedded as a golden thread throughout the renewed framework

 FACILITATOR